mendix/docs/content/en/docs/catalog/register/automate-registration.md

 ## 1 Introduction

-The [Catalog](/catalog/) is a metadata hub for managing shared registered assets made available through published REST services.
+The [Catalog](/catalog/) is a metadata hub for managing shared registered assets made available through OData and OpenAPI services.
 Registering data to the Catalog happens automatically when deploying an app with a published service to Mendix Cloud.

 For users deploying to a (virtual) private cloud, you can follow the steps in this document to automate registration to the Catalog in your pipeline.